diegosmorf/modern-infra-as-code-with-pulumi/README.md

  - GIT
  - GitHub(Repos, Actions)

 # It is ALL about software

 As a developer, I want to have my code following best practices like:

 - code versioning
-- no hardcoded strings in code
+- no hardcoded strings (sensitive data) in code
 - write methods to do one thing and one thing only
 - make your code testable
 - make your code general enough so you can reuse it
-- environment configuration managed by vaults
+- local debugging/troubleshooting
 - promote artifact instead of promote code

 ## Infrastructure as Code (IaC) and Immutability